The Wages of Oil

 This data-rich book reflects the importance of both politics and economic development issues for decision-makers in the Gulf.
 Herb develops a political economy of the Gulf that ties together a variety of issues usually treated separately: Kuwait's National Assembly, Dubai's real estate boom, the paucity of citizen labor in the private sector, class divisions among citizens, the caste divide between citizens and noncitizens, and the politics of land.

-Michael Herb is Associate Professor of Political Science at Georgia State University.
+Michael Herb is Chair and Professor of the Political Science department at Georgia State University.
 He is the author of All in the Family: Absolutism, Revolution, and Democracy in the Middle Eastern Monarchies.